Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Maryland transform

-In the cases of A-type systems ($L=1$), there exists $2V^*=2\pi\hbar$, that is $V^* \simeq 0.38$ for $\hbar=1/8$, where the effect of the the fluctuation width of the diagonal term is saturated for the change of the potential strength $V$ in the form of a tangent function (\ref{eq:diagonal}).
-Therefore, for $V> V^*$ the delocalization can be caused by increse of $\eps$ in the off-diagonal term in the form of $2\eps V$.
+In the cases of the A-type system ($L=1$), there exists $2V^*=2\pi\hbar$, that is $V^* \simeq 0.38$ for $\hbar=1/8$, where the effect of the the fluctuation width of the diagonal term is saturated for the change of the potential strength $V$ due to the tangent function (\ref{eq:diagonal}).
+Therefore, for $V> V^*$ the delocalization can be caused by increase of $\eps$ in the off-diagonal term in the form of $2\eps V$.
+Note that the transform is not possible in the time-continuous systems such as Harper model.